hypercube-software/latexMarkdown2Markdown/README.md

 ![image-20200922161641571](assets/image-20200922161641571.png)

-Now every time you past an image into Typora, it will go directly to the **assets** folder.
+Now every time you past an image into Typora, it will go directly to the **assets** folder, the very same location where **latexMarkdown2Markdown** will generate SVG files.

-### 3.1.2 Css template for chapter numbering
+### 3.1.2 A Css template for chapter numbering

 Here is how to enable chapter numbering: